-- Explicit phonics practice in Spanish and English using a language-specific scope and sequence for each language to ensure complete mastery of phonemic awareness and decoding skills, - Explicit vocabulary development built on a curated list of over 1,200 high frequency vocabulary words essential for developing social and academic literacy, - Over 120 grade-leveled eBooks in both Spanish and English with audio support for guided reading practice, tools to measure fluency, and activities supporting the development of reading comprehension via the framework Strategies That Work4: making connections, visualizing, inferring, determining importance, and synthesizing, and - Structured opportunities to write that provide a scaffold from mechanics activities to free writing.
+- Explicit phonics practice in Spanish and English using a language-specific scope and sequence for each language to ensure complete mastery of phonemic awareness and decoding skills, - Explicit vocabulary development built on a curated list of over 1,200 high frequency vocabulary words essential for developing social and academic literacy, and on eBook-connected word lists. - 100-350 (depending on age) grade-leveled eBooks in both Spanish and English with audio support for guided reading practice, tools to measure fluency, and activities supporting the development of reading comprehension via the framework Strategies That Work24: making connections, visualizing, inferring, determining importance, and synthesizing, and - Structured opportunities to write that provide a scaffold from mechanics activities to free writing.

-Daniel and Cowan5 discussed the many language learning benefits of technology as an instructional tool for ELs.
+Daniel and Cowan25 discussed the many language learning benefits of technology as an instructional tool for ELs.
 Among those benefits, the Family Learning Company offers ELs software-based practice that includes: the opportunity for ELs to interact with their second language numerous times while developing control over a text through the processing of auditory and visual input; and, regular opportunities for oral language development in the form of collaboration with peers on interactive tasks that are meaningful and result in language learning.
 In these many ways, The Family learning Company promotes both reading comprehension and writing skills for ELs.

-1 August, D., & Shanahan, T. (Eds.).
+21 August, D., & Shanahan, T. (Eds.).
 (2006).
-Developing literacy in second-language learners: Report of the national literacy panel on language-minority children and youth.
+Developing literacy in second-language learners: Report of the national literacy panel on languageminority children and youth.
 Mahwah, NJ: Lawrence Erlbaum.

-2 Herrera, S.G., Perez, D.R., & Escamilla, K. (2010).
+22 Herrera, S.G., Perez, D.R., & Escamilla, K. (2010).
 Teaching reading to English language learners: Differentiated literacies.
 Boston: Allyn & Bacon.

-3 Helman, L. (2016).
+23 Helman, L. (2016).
 Literacy development with English learners: Research-based instruction in grades K-6 (2nd ed.) p.179.
 New York: The Guildford Press.

-4 Harvey, S., & Goudvis, A. (2000).
+24 Harvey, S., & Goudvis, A. (2000).
 Strategies that work: Teaching comprehension to enhance understanding.
 York, ME: Stenhouse.

-5 Daniel, M. C., & Cowan, J. E. (2012).
+25 Daniel, M. C., & Cowan, J. E. (2012).
 Exploring teachers' use of technology in classrooms of bilingual students.
 GIST Education and Learning Research Journal, 6, 97-110.